-Mr Kagisho Sonyoni Executive Mayor of Sol Plaatje Municipality address and deliver on community needs.
+Mr Kagisho Sonyoni Executive Mayor of Sol Plaatje Municipality

+During our first period as elected councillors, we embarked on a vigorous journey to identify, address and deliver on community needs.
 However, we acknowledge that huge service delivery gaps remain.
 Part of bridging these gaps will be the continued support and trust of the community, enabling us to perform better as councillors.
 As elected head of the Council, my imperative is to listen to what can and must be addressed, and to guide the Council and officials in performing their respective duties towards the community with unbiased diligence.
 Many factors impact on the sustainability and effectiveness of service delivery by this Municipality, none more so than the lack of funds due to declining revenue collection rates, smaller transfers from the other tiers of government, and ever-increasing financial obligations.
 In this regard, we need to improve the effectiveness of our revenue management processes and procedures and have identified several revenue-raising strategies.

 We are also confronted by critical staff vacancies, ageing municipal infrastructure and the lack of infrastructure master plans.
 We have prioritised these issues to be addressed in the following budget cycles and have intensified our search for other sources of funding.
-Due to the lack of funds, the 2023/2024 spending priorities are limited to projects related to mainly water, roads and electrification.
-We also acknowledge the need to protect municipal infrastructure and to provide the following services and infrastructure: community facilities, streetlights, sewerage, stormwater and solid-waste management, and housing-related services.
-The creation of sustainable job opportunities for the youth is one of our priorities with a youth unemployment rate of over 50%.
+The creation of sustainable job opportunities for the youth is one of our concerns, with a youth unemployment rate of over 50%.
 In this context, we need to be aware of the environment within which the Municipality operates.
-Here I also refer to other indicators such as an 11% growth in the population since 2015, declining growth in the secondary and tertiary economic sectors, and very little (or no) building activity of new residential and new non-residential space in Kimberley.
-Positives are the increased number of households receiving municipal services and those living in formal housing.
+Here I also refer to other indicators such as an 11% growth in the population since 2015, and declining growth in the secondary and tertiary economic sectors.
+There has been a tad increase in the building activity of new residential and new non-residential space in Kimberley.
+Positives also include increased number of households receiving municipal services and those living in formal housing.